 11. One Man Band

 Remember, first and foremost, that control of the music is deferred to the driver.
 Unless you have explicit permission or a precedent within the given relationship, keep your hands off the dial.
 If the driver wants to spend a four hour stretch listening to solo Art Garfunkel, that is his or her right.
 You may want to re-examine your relationship, but now is neither the time nor the place.
 In a healthy and functional relationship, there’s a good chance the driver will defer DJ’ing responsibilities to shotgun.
-In this event, you have the responsibility to ensure enjoyment and protect the driver and other passenger from irritations like radio commercials, transitional silence, or Justin Bieber.
-In the event that you fail egregiously in your duties by misreading the vibe in the car, oafishly stopping a song during its emotional high point, or conversely, failing to change the station from a Nickelback song in anything more than 12 seconds, you will lose your shotgun duties and be remanded to the back seat.
+In this event, you have the responsibility to ensure enjoyment and protect the driver and other passenger from irritations like radio commercials, transitional silence, or Rush.
+In the event that you fail egregiously in your duties by misreading the vibe in the car, oafishly skipping a song during its emotional high point, or conversely, failing to change the station from a Nickelback song in anything more than 4 seconds, you will lose your shotgun duties and be remanded to the back seat.
 In the event that the Nickelback song originated on your iPod, you may in fact be asked to exit the vehicle altogether.
-See Rule #22 for reference on determining a new shotgun rider.
+See Rule #23 for reference on determining a new shotgun rider.

 12. Mobile Telephony